microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/siteprotectionunitsbulkadditionjob.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the properties of a siteProtectionUnitsBulkAdditionJob associated with a [sharePointProtectionPolicy](../resources/sharepointprotectionpolicy.md).
-It contains a list of SharePoint site URLs, and a list of SiteIds to be added into the the SharePoint Protection Policy for backup.
+Represents the properties of a siteProtectionUnitsBulkAdditionJob associated with a [SharePoint protection policy](../resources/sharepointprotectionpolicy.md).
+It contains a list of SharePoint site URLs, and a list of site IDs to be added to the SharePoint protection policy for backup.

 Inherits from [protectionUnitsBulkJobBase](../resources/protectionunitsbulkjobbase.md).